roflecopter/openbci-session/README.md

 * it is recommended to move .TXT file out of SD card to make it empty, and backup it somewhere else for possible re-processing in a future.
 * i didnt test scripts on windows / linux, but i assume that with no / little modifications they will work, because based on standard libraries.
 * if something is not working and you want it to work / or want to add functionality - feel free to send pull request with fix / functionality.
 You can open issue and ask questions.
-* P.S. i'm not a python developer so my code might doesnt look well.
+* P.S.
+I'm not a python developer so my code might doesnt look well.